Mullgate

 Why the mapping matters for multi-route proof

-• every remote route needs its own bind IP
+• in published-routes + public, each route still needs its own bind IP

 Example curl forms